 - A. Clear Your Flags.
 Flagging an email creates a Reminder or "To Do," but it doesn't create a Task.
-The email stays in the Inbox, and you can't manage your actions from a massive list of information (with new items pouring in on top of it).

-- 1. Go to your Search Folders.
+The email stays in the Inbox, and you can't manage your actions from a massive list of information (with new items pouring in on top of it). - 1.
+Go to your Inbox. - 2.
+Select All the items (Control-A). - 3.
+Right-click in the Flag column. - 4.
+Select Clear Flag.
+Ahhh now doesn't that feel better? - B. Create a New Task with Minimal Information.

-- 2. Click "For Follow Up" folder.

-- 3. Select All the items (Control-A).

-- 4. Right-click in the Flag column.

-- 5. Select Clear Flag.
-Ahhh now doesn't that feel better?

-- B. Create a New Task with Minimal Information.
 This method doesn't provide a lot of data about your task but gets it in the system quickly. - 1.
 Click on Tasks in the Navigation Pane - 2.
 Under the Current View group, select Simple List. - 3.
 A little box at the top of the Task list says, "Click here to add a new Task":